stevenbenner/jquery-xhr-upload-queue/README.md

 * **uploadStart()** This callback is invoked when the process of sending the queued files begins.
 * **uploadFinish()** This callback is invoked when all files have finished uploading (even if they all failed or were aborted).
 * **handleUnacceptedFiles(FileUploads)** This callback is invoked when the user has attempted to add files that were not accepted because they are too large, not an accepted MIME type, the queue is full, or, if the ` silenceZeroByteErrors` option is set to false, when the file is zero bytes in size.
 It passes an array of FileUploads with the error property set to the appropriate FileError.
 * **noSupport()** This callback is invoked if the script has not detected the features necessary to operate.
-This can only happen once per ` xhrUpload()` call, no matter how many matched elements were selected.
+This can only happen once per ` xhrUploadQueue()` call, no matter how many matched elements were selected.
 * **processFileList(FileUploads)** This is a hook that allows you to do custom pre-filtering of the file list, before the list gets filtered by the regular size, MIME, and queue limit code.
-This callback must return the list of files that you want to have added to the queue.
+This callback must return an array of FileUploads that you want to have added to the queue.

 ### FileUpload Callbacks
 Since file specific functionality is often unique to each individual file and file uploads a handled one file at a time, the callbacks are attached directly to the FileUpload object.
 This makes building the interface a little easier and lets you take better advantage of closures.